CarInsurance.com Insights

 Here are the pros of purchasing insurance online versus through an agent:

 • You can research matters more quickly.
-How often have you called an insurance company to ask a question or obtain a quote, and the expected 10-minute phone call runs 30 minutes or longer?
+How often have you called an insurance company to ask a question or get a quote, only to find the expected 10-minute phone call runs 30 minutes or longer?
 It’s often easier to research policies independently than to call an agent and be put on hold or wait for a return call.

 • You enjoy greater privacy.
 According to Lauren McKenzie, an insurance broker/agent with A Plus Insurance: “Some people may not feel comfortable providing information over the phone to an agent and prefer the privacy of being able to submit their answers online themselves.”

 • You might find discounts online.
 Many car insurance companies offer a discount for purchasing a policy online.
-Called the “Online Purchase Discount” or something similar, this discount is only available for online purchases.
+Called the “Online Purchase Discount” or a similar name, this discount is available only for online purchases.
 And you can obtain other discounts online when you get a quote, too.
-Discounts you might be eligible for include choosing paperless billing, obtaining insurance for more than one car (a multi-car discount), or getting a discount for preferred payments, like paying for your policy in full or opting for automated payments.
+Discounts you might be eligible for include paperless billing, multi-car insurance (a multi-car discount), and preferred payment discounts, such as paying your policy in full or opting for automated payments.

 • There’s less hassle involved.
-Finally, many consumers prefer buying insurance online vs. from an agent because they don’t need to talk to an agent.
+Finally, many consumers prefer buying insurance online rather than from an agent because they don’t need to talk to one.
 This can be a good option for people who understand what they want in a policy, know how to comparison shop and want a straightforward auto policy.
-The tech-savvy, auto insurance-educated and efficient-minded shopper will likely find the no-hassles online purchasing option appealing.
+The tech-savvy, auto insurance-educated, and efficient-minded shopper will likely find the no-hassle online purchasing option appealing.

 Cons of buying car insurance online